rackerlabs/technical-blog/content/blog/2020/2020-10-27-postgres-backups-and-how-to-restore-them-on-object-rocket/index.md

 {{<img src="picture6.png" title="" alt="">}}

-For the preceding backup example, you see that it was taken at 15:36:15 (UTC).
+In the preceding backup example, you see that it was taken at 15:36:15 (UTC).
 To restore to this exact backup, simply add the backup id to the create call.

 {{<img src="picture7.png" title="" alt="">}}

-After the instance has finished loading, we can see that the backup has data/timestamps from before the backup time of 15:36:15.
+After the instance finishes loading, we can see that the backup has data and timestamps from before the backup time of 15:36:15.

 {{<img src="picture8.png" title="" alt="">}}

-#### Restore to a Specific Time
+#### Restore to a specific time

-The last method is to just specify the time from which you’d like to restore.
+The last method is just to specify the time from which you’d like to restore.
 Accomplish this by providing the source instance ID and the restore time:

 {{<img src="picture9.png" title="" alt="">}}